SECURING WILDERNESS TO SUPPORT WILDLIFE AND PEOPLE

 STABILISATION THROUGH CONSERVATION

-Stabilisation through Conservation or StabilCon is a philosophy initially developed by the TSAVO TRUST, which provides a new approach to contemporary conservation challenges by mitigating the causes of the illegal wildlife trade, poaching and unsustainable natural resource use.
-StabilCon provides pre-emptive as opposed to reactive solutions; it addresses the human factors causing the destruction of wildlife and natural resources: physical insecurity, economic insecurity and environmental insecurity.
+Stabilisation through Conservation or StabilCon is a philosophy developed by TSAVO TRUST, which provides a new approach to contemporary conservation challenges by mitigating the causes of the illegal wildlife trade, poaching and unsustainable natural resource use.
+StabilCon provides preemptive as opposed to reactive solutions; it addresses the human factors causing the destruction of wildlife and habitat at source: physical insecurity, economic insecurity and environmental insecurity.
 Crucially, StabilCon lends a greater value to conservation than the people living alongside wildlife and governments currently give it, and presents a more compelling reason to better protect our wildlife and natural habitats as agents of security, stability, and prosperity.
 Read more.